Diagnosis of oral cancer

 A physical exam allows your doctor to look for any signs of oral cancer.
 During a physical exam, your doctor may:

-• assess facial symmetry, speech, swallowing, breathing and hearing
+• check speech, swallowing, breathing and hearing

-• carefully look at the mouth
+• look at the mouth

 • feel for lumps or swelling on the inside of the mouth, including the cheeks and lips